PDEP — Product Development Experience Plane

 - compilation status and gate results

-- provisioned product readiness state
+- realized/provisioned product readiness state

 - publish readiness confirmation